O-J1/instant-glicko-2-pyo3/README.md

 Quick Pyo3 bindings for the rust crate [instant-glicko2](https://github.com/gpluscb/instant-glicko-2).
 Instant-glicko2 is essentially a performant, rust implementation of Glicko-2 with a fix for the 'rating period' issue.
 It adds support for frational rating periods, so that ratings can be updated directly after every game.

 Note: Do not use this in production.
-It has not been extensively tested and there are 0 guarantees about its memory safety or
+It has not been extensively tested and there are 0 guarantees about its memory safety or other behaviour

 ## 📚 Table of Contents